Skip to content

 Having an emergency care plan in place will give you peace of mind as it will:

-• Ensure decisions are in line with your requests and funds.
+• Ensure decisions are in line with your wishes and budget

 • Include a euthanasia plan, just in case the worst should happen.